 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Anyone with a passion for technology should be aware of Akihabara; the buzzing central-Tokyo district is sometimes even called the “tech capital of the world,” and unsurprisingly the best things to do in Akihabara revolve around tech and otaku (“geek”, or manga and anime lovers) culture.
+Anyone with a passion for technology should be aware of Akihabara.
+The buzzing central-Tokyo district is sometimes even called the “tech capital of the world.”
+Unsurprisingly the best things to do in Akihabara revolve around tech and otaku (“geek”, or manga and anime lovers) culture.

 As one of Tokyo’s most famous and distinct neighborhoods, experiencing otaku culture in Akihabara should be high on your Japan bucket list, right up there with places like Mount Fuji and Kyoto, even if you’re not a tech junkie.
 Of the many quirky things to do in Tokyo (for example, experiencing not one but two cat streets), several of them can be enjoyed in Akihabara.
-Love it or not, Akihabara represents a crucial component of Japanese society and culture, and can’t be missed!
+If this sounds fun to you, then Akihabara is also one of the best places to stay in Tokyo!

 The name Akihabara is derived from Akiba, a fire controlling deity connected with a firefighting shrine built after a fire destroyed the area in 1869 (not to be confused with the Great Fire of Meireki, some 12 years earlier).